matflores/protest/README.md

 This report will output a brief summary with the total number of tests, assertions, passed tests, pending tests, failed tests and errors.

-### Stories report

-Use this report by calling `Protest.report_with(:stories)`.

-This report is based on Citrusbyte's [Stories](http://github.com/citrusbyte/stories), by Damian Janowski and Michel Martens.

 ### Turn report

 Use this report by calling `Protest.report_with(:turn)`.